AMERICAN AIRLINES ANNOUNCES ADDITIONAL SCHEDULE CHANGES IN RESPONSE TO CUSTOMER DEMAND RELATED TO COVID-19

 Taking care of customers

-American will continue to take care of customers as this situation develops and recently announced that change fees will be waived for customers who purchased tickets prior to March 1 for travel through April 30.
-Additionally, American’s Reservations team will contact affected customers directly by email or telephone.
+American will continue to take care of customers as this situation develops.
+The airline announced today that it has offered to waive change fees for customers who purchased tickets prior to March 11 for travel to Europe, including the United Kingdom, through May 31.
+Additionally, American’s Reservations team will contact customers whose flights have been canceled directly by email or telephone.
 Customers who booked through a travel agent will be contacted by their agency directly.
 If a flight is canceled and a customer chooses not to be rebooked, they may request a full refund by visiting aa.com/refunds.

 |Origin